apache/tomcat/modules/manager2/manager2-design.md

 integration tests above gives adequate coverage without a JS test harness.

-Mobile checklist (portrait 360/390/414 px and landscape 667/812/932 px, both themes): no page-level horizontal overflow; management tables render as labelled stacked cards and row actions collapse into the kebab menu (kebab opens, closes on outside tap and `Esc`, disabled actions stay disabled); high-volume tables (logs, access log, workers) scroll horizontally with the first column pinned and long values wrapping, not squeezed; tabs scroll when crowded; page-head, log and diagnostics controls go full width; modals show stacked full-width buttons; toasts appear above the bottom nav; the bottom nav keeps all nine items as icons only (labels as `aria-label`, active item in its per-tab hue); inputs are
+Mobile checklist (portrait 360/390/414/820 px and landscape 667/812/932 px, both themes, plus mid-width windows at 901/1024 px): no page-level horizontal overflow; below 900 px management tables render as labelled stacked cards and row actions collapse into the kebab menu (kebab opens, closes on outside tap and `Esc`, disabled actions stay disabled); high-volume tables (logs, access log, workers) scroll horizontally with the first column pinned (log pages: never pinned, the whole table scrolls) and single-line rows below 1150 px, not squeezed; tabs scroll when crowded; page-head, log and diagnostics controls go full width; modals show stacked full-width buttons; toasts appear above the bottom nav; the bottom nav keeps all nine items as icons only (labels as `aria-label`, active item in its per-tab hue); inputs are